Stop Blaming the Handoff — Your Delivery Model Is Broken

 Here is the uncomfortable truth:

-More specifically, the system was never designed to preserve intent, accountability, readiness, traceability, and risk awareness across the full delivery lifecycle.
+The deeper failure sits upstream.
+The delivery system was never designed to preserve intent, accountability, readiness, traceability, and risk awareness across the full lifecycle.

-So naturally, the handoffs look both terrible and culpable.
+So naturally, the handoffs look terrible and culpable.

-In all honesty, they are simply carrying more weight than they were ever designed to hold.
+In reality, they are carrying more weight than they were ever designed to hold.

 You cannot fix a broken delivery system by polishing the handoff between broken parts.